davewatters/pwnytrap/README.md

 ### Code Validation
--   The [PEP8 Online](http://pep8online.com) was used to ensure the code adhered to the Python Style Guideines.
+-   The [PEP8 Online](http://pep8online.com) was used to ensure the code adhered to the Python Style Guidelines.
 <h2 align="center"><img src=readme-docs/pep8.png></h2>

 -   https://pythex.org was used to test regular expressions with various inputs